Life with Boys

-Life with Boys is a Canadian teen sitcom that aired in Canada on YTV from September 2011 through August 2013.
-The show stars Torri Webster, Madison Pettis, Nathan McLeod, Michael Murphy, Jake Goodman, and Sandy Jobin-Bevans.
+Life with Boys is a Canadian teen sitcom that aired in Canada on YTV from September 9, 2011 through August 27, 2013.
+The sitcom stars Torri Webster, Madison Pettis, Nathan McLeod, Michael Murphy, Jake Goodman, and Sandy Jobin-Bevans.
 The show follows Tess Foster (Webster) as she copes with living in a home with just boys: her widowed father Jack (Jobin-Bevans) and Gabe (McLeod), Spencer (Goodman), and Sam (Murphy), who are her brothers.
 With the help of her best friend Allie (Pettis), she pulls through.
 Life with Boys is created by Michael Poryes, who also co-created Hannah Montana and That's So Raven.

 Life with Boys was renewed for a second season.
 Shooting started on September 4, 2012, in Toronto, Ontario.
 On February 6, 2013, the series premiered on the American network TeenNick.
 The show was not renewed for a third season and was cancelled after season 2.

 Premise

 Set in Westfield, New Jersey, the series centers around Tess Foster as she navigates her way through the turmoil of teen life while living at home with her widowed, overprotective dad and three brothers.
 Although Tess admires the four important men in her life, they do have four totally different perspectives.
 Despite the shortcomings of being the only girl in a male household, the boys can sometimes offer solid advice.
 Whether it's building up the courage to talk to a boy, dealing with an obnoxious one, or coping with the repercussions of being the only girl on the boys' wrestling team, Life with Boys sheds a comedic light on many of life's difficult moments.